Table of contents

 Simple steps to verify if a phone number is linked to fraud

-As leaders and innovators in the scam investigation and intelligence collection industry, Cybertrace has developed several FREE tools to assist individuals with verifying if a phone number is likely to be linked to a fraud or scam.
+As leaders and innovators in the scam investigation and intelligence collection industry, Cybertrace has developed several FREE tools to assist individuals with verifying if a phone number is likely to be linked to fraud or a scam.
 If you want to learn how do I check if a phone number belongs to a scammer, read on!

-Our solution is called the Scam Phone Number Lookup (SPNL) which can be accessed at the following webpage: https://www.cybertrace.com.au/reverse-phone-number-lookup/
+Our solution is called the Scam Phone Number Lookup (SPNL)

 Why You Should Verify a Phone Number Before Calling Back